ToonWeyens/PB3D/README.md

 ## Changelog

+## 2.36:
+* The `setup_modes` routine was still buggy, and this has been fixed by simplifying the part where n and m are set up..
+* Fixed a bug in `setup_modes` when only one mode was used.
+* The structure of the `calc_derived_q` has been extensively rewritten.
+Mostly for HELENA there are large changes in order to be able to use the best option, which often does not coincide with the VMEC best option.
+* Further improved plotting of `debug_calc_derived_q`; It should work well with multiple equilibrium jobs as well now.

 ## 2.35:
 * Fixed bug in `setup_modes` where incorrect rounding of secondary mode limits led in some cases to the incorrect calculation of the mode numbers in each flux surface.
 * This sometimes led to the appearance of non-physical normal modes centered around the flux surfaces where even a slight error was made.